tokarev-artem/auto-ec2-setup/README.md

 - An Nginx configuration file will be created at /etc/nginx/conf.d/example.com.conf, and the virtual host will be served from /var/www/vhosts/example.com/.
 - After the autosetup is finished, you can point the DNS of your example.com and www.example.com to the IP address and issue HTTPS certificates by running certbot --nginx.

 ## Debug:
 If something was not configured properly - you can review ansible log in /var/log/cloud-init-output.log.

-## Debug:
-If something was not configured properly - you can review ansible log in /var/log/cloud-init-output.log.